 Most cans of soup have essentially the same instructions, but still, check the label before cooking.

 Some canned soups however are concentrates.
 If you are working with condensed soup, you will need to add water to reconstitute it to its ideal consistency.
-If you miss this step and you are working with condensed soup, then you are about to have a real salty and thick experience.
+If you miss this step and you are working with condensed soup, then you are about to have a really salty and thick experience.

 When heating canned soup on the stove, choose a saucepan that appropriately holds the quantity of soup you are trying to heat.
 I always try to leave a couple of inches of room from the soup to the top of the pot to avoid a messy boil-over.